ltdrdata/ComfyUI-Workflow-Component/README.md

 ## How To Build Component
 ![component-build](misc/component-build.png)

-* Through the ComponentBuilder under the ComponentInput... node, specify the input interface of the component, and specify the output interface of the component through the ComponentOutput... node.
+* Through the ComponentBuilder under the ComponentInput node, specify the input interface of the component, and specify the output interface of the component through the ComponentOutput node.
-* The slot name of the ComponentInput/Output... node is used as the external interface name of the component.
+* The slot name of the ComponentInput/Output node is used as the external interface name of the component.
 * The order of the interface is determined by sorting the titles of the nodes in ascending order.

 ![component-menu](misc/menu.png)